A new platform for documentation and tutorials is launching soon.

 If no service accounts are available for check-out, Vault will return a 400 Bad Request.

 $ vault write -f ad/library/accounting-team/check-out Error writing data to ad/library/accounting-team/check-out: Error making API request.
-URL: PUT http://localhost:8200/v1/ad/library/accounting-team/check-out Code: 400.
+URL: POST http://localhost:8200/v1/ad/library/accounting-team/check-out Code: 400.
 Errors: * No service accounts available for check-out.

 To extend a check-out, renew its lease.